yesterdayne/yesterdayne/README.md

 if you are here you are probably from ponytown! hi! i don't talk much in-game, i am not the best at conversing with strangers but i'll do my best.

-sometimes you might see me sitting in the bakery or in specific fandom spaces, i don't usually talk, i am probably just people watching!
+sometimes you might see me sitting in the bakery or in specific fandom spaces, i don't usually talk.

-i like just watching people's convos and looking at everyone's skins.
+i like just watching people's convos and looking at everyone's skins. if i happen to stop right in front of you or over you i'm sorry it's not on purpose, i'll move when i realize, i am probably just looking at a different part of the screen lol.

 the best way for me to notice you is to whisper me, but sometimes i still manage to miss whispers!